back to the MAIN INDEX

 (↓ below) a detail of the few pots left in the vault

-In via Casilina, not far from the south-eastern end of this part of aqueduct, another interesting and not too famous ancient remain can be seen: the monumental tomb of St.Helen, mother of emperor Constantine the Great, who died in 328 AD.
+In via Casilina, not far from the south-eastern end of this part of aqueduct, another interesting and not too famous ancient remain can be seen: the monumental tomb of St.Helen, the mother of emperor Constantine I, who died in 328 AD.
 It consists of a round hall built in bricks, with a tall dome (collapsed a long time ago), which stood by the entrance of a Christian underground cemetery, or catacomb, named after the saints Marcellinus and Peter.

 The inside has eight niches all around the hall; one of them matches the entrance, while the large sarcophagus in which St.Helen's body was buried, made of red porphyry (a marble only used for imperial family members), now kept in the Vatican Museums, stood in the largest niche, opposite the entrance.
 The central space of the hall is now occupied by a tiny church, Santi Marcellino e Pietro, built in the early 17th century.